Glossary TermApril 20, 2024

 • Your entire account gets liquidated at once

-Right: Either take the loss or don't add to losers.
+Right: Either accept the loss or do not add to losers.
 Adding to losers is how accounts go to zero.

 Mistake 2: Moving Stop Losses Away

-Wrong: "I'll move my stop loss further back, it'll come back"
+Wrong: "I will move my stop loss further back, the price will come back"

-Result: Instead of losing 5%, you lose 100% when liquidation hits
+Result: Instead of losing 5%, you lose 100% when the liquidation hits

-Right: Set stop loss and stick to it.
-If it hits, accept the loss and move on.
+Right: Set a stop loss and stick to it.
+If it triggers, accept the loss and move on.

-Right: Always know your liquidation price before opening trade.
-If it's too close, reduce leverage or position size.
+Right: Always know your liquidation price before opening a trade.
+If it is too close, reduce leverage or position size.

 Mistake 4: Trading During Major Events